heraaali/heraaali.github.io/content/reading/_index.md

 21. _The Drunkard's Walk: How Randomness Rules Our Lives_ by Leonard Mlodinow -- 4/5 stars
 22. _This Is How You Lose The Time War_ by Amal El-Mohtar -- 2/5 stars
 23. _The Alchemist_ by Paulo Coelho -- 5/5 stars
+24. _No Filter: The Inside Story of Instagram_ by Sarah Friar -- 4/5 stars

 And I am always accepting recommendations!